SmokeAlot420/diesel-dashboard/prp-templates/python-template-generator/PRPs/templates/prp_template_base.md

 # 5. Provide clear success feedback with next steps
 # 6. Simple usage: python copy_template.py /path/to/target
 ```

+Read the example copy_template.py referenced above to see the necessary structure for this script.

 **README Structure Requirements:**
 ```markdown